klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ``--#opt-postload FILES``
     This option does the same as --#postload but the file loading is optional.
     If they do not exist the program continues without an error.
-``--db DB``
+``--dbdir DBDIR``
-    Define the name of the DB file.
+    Define the directory where the dependency database file 'DEPS.DB' is found.
     A default for this option can be put in a configuration file.
 ``--dbrepomode MODE``
     Specify how sumo should use the dependency database repository.
 There are three possible values: 'get', 'pull' and 'push'.
 With 'get' the foreign